omundy/learn-javascript/topics/jquery/jquery.md

 ## What is jquery

-jquery is a library that reduces the complexity of using Javascript with HTML.
+jquery is a Javascript library that reduces the complexity of working with HTML.

+It is the most [widely deployed Javascript library](https://w3techs.com/technologies/overview/javascript_library) (just ahead of Bootstrap)

 It's goal, "write less, do more", helps with: